that-audio-guy/StarLeaf/README.md

 I then ran out of justifiable time and did the modern done thing of using as code from the internet as the base and not first principles. this lead to simple_main.cpp which is the real code to run.

+# Result / remaining issues

+Output (at least) strongly approaches correct looking.
+My debugging leans towards input file corruption but I don't have total confidence in that, code is very memory intensive and as such has a fixed file size it can read, given more time this is what i would fix first

+- decompressor won't handle situation where the dictionary is completely filled.
+- very high memory use but proves concept

+in example input file 3 and 4 their appears to be an issue with the input file. the 'ic' in victory near the start of file 3 is stored as a single value 131, this is less than 256 so not a decompressor issue - file corrupt

 # Time spent

 ## 20 / 04 / 2015